osheraz/carsim/README.md

 ## Usage

 ### Download Donkey Unity Environment
 The Donkey Car simulator is created with Unity.
 There are 3 Unity scenes available (created by Tawn Kramer) for training now, which are generated roads, warehouse, and Sparkfun AVC.
-Before we run the RL training script, we have to either build the Donkey Car Unity environment ourselves (need to install Unity) or download the pre-built environment executables below:
+We have to either build the Donkey Car Unity environment ourselves (need to install Unity) or download the pre-built environment executables below:

 Linux: [donkey.x86_64](https://drive.google.com/file/d/1p5Sn27o7YJC2SUBatCfUSlt9t-8xatDw/view?usp=sharing) | MacOS: [donkey.app](https://drive.google.com/drive/folders/1qfFkxlBy-nST3qcJzSQboVpIquzPHmsL?usp=sharing)

-Then place the executable inside the `donkey_rl/src` folder.
+Then place the executable inside the `carsim` folder.

-Alternatively, if you wish to build the Donkey Unity environment yourself.
-You need to first download [Unity](https://store.unity.com/).
-You can find the Donkey Unity project at `donkey_rl/sdsim`.

 Notice that I do have the Windows executable available for download.
 If you are Windows users, please go ahead and build the environment yourself.